A new birth is required for entrance into Heaven, as the Lord said "Except a man be born again, he cannot see the kingdom of God" (John 3:3-7).

 17 Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.

-The two natures present within a believer are in a struggle against each other for dominance over the believer's life, and while they remain in an unglorified body, that will always be the case:
+The two natures present within a believer are in a struggle against each other for dominance over the believer's will, and while they remain in an unglorified body, that will always be the case:

 Galatians 5:17